 We can take a look at a real-life example.
 A financial reporting analyst Northern Trust salary averages at $48,000, according to the same site.

 However, it’s important to mention here that this lump sum varies greatly based on many factors.

-However, an interesting fact is that the lowest-paid financial reporting analyst makes an average of $50,000 per year.
+However, a fascinating fact is that the lowest-paid financial reporting analyst makes an average of $50,000 per year.
 So keep that in mind when going to the interview because that’s where we’re heading now!

 Financial Reporting Analyst Interview Questions – What Will They Ask Me?